 We understand how concerned you will be about the outcome and impact on your life.
-Let us alleviate your concerns speak to one our specialist solicitors for free advice they will be able to discuss your options and give you a realistic view on the sentence you are likely to receive.
+Let us alleviate your concerns speak to one our specialist road traffic solicitors for free advice they will be able to discuss your options and give you a realistic view on the sentence you are likely to receive.

 I intend to plead guilty do I need representation?

 If after the advice you still wish to plead guilty it is important to have a specialist representative at the court hearing to ensure that the Court imposes the lowest penalty possible especially if you are at risk of a custodial sentence.

 I did stop so why have I been charged?

 It is not enough to stop the duty under S170 is to stop and exchange details i.e name and address and vehicle details if you fail to do any of these you will be guilty of the offence.

 The only defence would be if there was no one around who would reasonably be expected to require your details.
 However, even then you would still have an obligation to report as soon as reasonably practicable and in any event within 24 hours.

 I wasn't to blame for the accident do I still have a duty to stop and report?

 Is it right that I have 24 hours in which to report an accident?